 Make a beak out of yellow or orange paper.
 To make the beak cut a small square of paper.
-Fold one corner to the other corner on the diagonal.
+Hold the paper so that it is a diamond shape.
+Fold the two ends together.
 You should have a triangular shape.

 Glue the beak and eyes to the pompom.